AkshaySyal/Spotify-Data-Analysis-Pipeline/README.md

 <img width="854" alt="Data Pipeline" src="https://github.com/sabarishsubramaniam2000/Spotify-Data-Pipeline-And-Analysis/assets/84472301/2ece16cb-c403-470d-85ad-890cf1032414">

-The Spotify Data Pipeline and Analysis project is an end-to-end implementation that demonstrates the integration of various AWS services to store, transform, and analyze data, resulting in the creation of an insightful dashboard using Tableau.
-This project follows a systematic workflow, leveraging AWS's powerful data management and analytical tools to process and visualize Spotify data.
+This project showcases a full end-to-end data pipeline built on AWS to store, transform, and analyze Spotify data, culminating in an interactive Tableau dashboard.
+It follows a structured workflow, leveraging AWS's robust suite of data tools to process, query, and visualize insights.

-## Main Steps
+## Workflow Overview

+- **Data Storage**
-1. **Data Storage**: The raw Spotify dataset is initially stored in an Amazon S3 bucket, serving as the staging area for the data.
+  Raw Spotify data is uploaded to an Amazon S3 bucket, serving as the initial staging area.

+- **Data Transformation**
-2. **Data Transformation**: AWS Glue ETL is employed to perform necessary data transformations.
-This involves cleaning, enriching, and structuring the data to make it suitable for analysis.
-The transformed data is then stored in another S3 bucket, which acts as the data warehouse.
+  AWS Glue ETL jobs handle data cleaning, enrichment, and restructuring.
+The processed data is saved to a separate S3 bucket acting as the data warehouse.

+- **Data Cataloging**
-3. **Data Cataloging**: An AWS Glue Crawler is used to scan the transformed data in the S3 data warehouse.
-This process creates a database and populates a table in the AWS Glue Data Catalog, making the data easily accessible for querying.
+  An AWS Glue Crawler scans the transformed data and updates the AWS Glue Data Catalog, generating a searchable database and table.

+- **Data Querying**
-4. **Data Querying**: AWS Athena is utilized to query the data table created by the Glue Crawler.
-Athena allows for efficient SQL queries directly on the data stored in S3, enabling flexible and powerful data exploration.
+  AWS Athena runs SQL queries directly on the S3-stored data, enabling flexible and efficient exploration.

+- **Data Visualization**
-5. **Data Visualization**: Finally, the data queried through AWS Athena is connected to Tableau.
-Tableau is then used to create detailed and interactive visualizations, helping to derive insights and trends from the Spotify data.
+  Tableau connects to Athena to build rich, interactive visualizations that reveal insights and trends from the Spotify dataset.

 ## Tableau Dashboard